open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 OpenTelemetry Protocol with Apache Arrow Exporter and Receiver are considered ready for general use.

-## Exporter and Receiver Components
+## Exporter and receiver components

 Apache Arrow is a great technology partner for OpenTelemetry, and these projects have many aspects in common.
 Like OpenTelemetry, Apache Arrow features a shared